ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Evaluation

-We then looked at the stability per node, categorized by their depths. \autoref{fig:stabilityCINodes} shows strong evidence that \emph{Hysteresis Sort} outperforms \emph{RSort} at stabilizing nodes sooner for all $\textit{depth}\ge1$.
+We then looked at the stability per node, categorized by their depths. \autoref{fig_stabilityCINodes} shows strong evidence that \emph{Hysteresis Sort} outperforms \emph{RSort} at stabilizing nodes sooner for all depths.
 In addition, we looked at the stability of nodes categorized by their frequencies.
-We computed, per node, the difference in stability of \emph{Hysteresis Sort} compared to \emph{RSort} for the evaluation, set with $\textit{MinSize}=0$ and $\textit{chunkSize}=100K$, which are the minimum values we tested.
+We computed, per node, the difference in stability of \emph{Hysteresis Sort} compared to \emph{RSort} for the evaluation, set with $\textit{MinSize}=0$ and $\textit{chunkSize}=100\space \textrm{k}$, which are the minimum values we tested.
 We see that \emph{Hysteresis Sort} and \emph{RSort} behave the same for most nodes, which we expected, as most nodes do not have siblings with similar frequencies (see $\textit{iteration}=0$).
-Second, the sorting strategy mostly impacts nodes with low frequency (lower than 200, \ie representing less than 1\% of our population).
+Second, the sorting strategy mostly impacts nodes with low frequency (lower than 200, \ie, representing less than 1\% of our population).
 Third, while \emph{Hysteresis Sort} strongly improves the stability of most of the remaining nodes, it can degrade the stability of some small nodes for a few iterations.
-Overall, we conclude on the effectiveness of \emph{Hysteresis Sort} compared to \emph{RSort}.
+Overall, we conclude on the effectiveness of \emph{Hysteresis Sort} compared to \emph{RSort}. \am{With our datasets and standard setting of \textit{MinSize}=50, the tree is completely stable when 40\% of the dataset has been processed (\autoref{fig_perThreshold}).}

-Finally, we wanted to see if the variables \textit{MinSize} and \textit{chunkSize} have an effect on the stability. \autoref{fig:perThreshold} suggests that \textit{MinSize} strongly impacts the stability of the positions of the nodes by removing small changes.
+Finally, we wanted to see if the variables \textit{MinSize} and \textit{chunkSize} have an effect on the stability. \autoref{fig_perThreshold} suggests that \textit{MinSize} strongly impacts the stability of the positions of the nodes by removing small changes.
 Because the dataset is shuffled, large nodes tend to stabilize sooner than smaller ones, explaining the results.
 However, this figure shows that \emph{MinSize} has a stronger impact on the \emph{Hysteresis Sort} than on the \emph{RSort}.
 We do not find any effect of the \textit{chunkSize} variable on the stability of nodes.